-Most of us are guilty of excessive time spent sitting.
+Most of us are guilty of spending to much time sitting.
 Not only does excessive sitting increase our risk of chronic disease such as diabetes, heart disease and cancer, it also leads to a host of postural problems:

 Common postural dysfunctions